supahcraig/schemareg/README.md

 To enable schema registry usage in Hive

 The cloudera schema registry lacks an API to return a "clean" version of the schema, which Hive requires in order to read Avro data.
 For what it's worth, the confluent schema registry has this functionality.
+This allows Hive to gain the benefit of dynamic schema evolution, rather than maintaining a physical copy of the schema in HDFS and needing to point the hive table at that schema.
+The hive table would also need to be rebuilt in the event of a schema change.
+This solution gets around that limitation.

 Through fastapi & uvicorn, we can use existing schema registry APIs to enable this functionality, which effectively enbales schema evolution in Hive.
 Alternatively, the API could be served up as a lambda function via AWS API Gateway.
 The former is much easier but has some drawbacks.
 The latter has a more involved setup but overcomes nearly every shortcoming that our fastapi implementation creates.